Intermediate20 min readBuilding Automation

 Mitsubishi HMI Integration Example for HVAC Control

 Complete working example demonstrating HMI Integration implementation for HVAC Control using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - HVAC Control Control